What is a Color Wheel Blog Banner

 “Why do two colors, put one next to the other, sing?
 Can one really explain this?” – Pablo Picasso

 Yes, we can!
 You have picked your colors, and it’s time to plan which of these go together.
-For that, you need to know what color schemes are.
-Color schemes are color combinations aligned with the help of a color wheel to produce eye-pleasing effects in the design.
+Indeed, the types of colour wheel and color model will help you to represent the desired colors, but to bring eye-pleasing combinations, you need to know what color schemes are.
+Color schemes are color combinations aligned with the help of a colour wheel to produce eye-pleasing effects in the design.
 Let’s explore various color schemes and a few templates showcasing the impact:

 1. Monochromatic Color Scheme